ssajnani/Capacity/README.md

 WINDOWS:

-You will need to install node and mongodb seperately
+You will need to install node and mongodb seperately.

                         				NODE & NPM

 Download Node here: https://nodejs.org/en/

 After Node downloads, you have to run the .exe to install it.
-After it has been installed, open up the Node command prompt and type npm to update npm. navigate to ./capbackend and type `npm install` to install the dependencies.
+After it has been installed, open up the Node command prompt and type npm to update npm.
+Then, avigate to ./capbackend and type `npm install` to install the dependencies.

                                   MONGODB